pi3141/auHasard/README.md

 # auHasard
-auHasard is a random name picker from a student list, with the thre features I need :
+auHasard is a random name picker from a student list, with the features I need :

 * Self-contained html file, which works without internet connexion.
 * The student list can be copy-pasted from Pronote.